epccs/RPUno/Hardware/README.md

 ```
         Charge control will shut down when outside 0 to 40 ºC
-        This is OSH so refer to the parts used for storage and operation limits.
+        Also refer to the parts used for storage and operation limits.
 ```

 ## Mounting